stellar/stellar-protocol/drafts/draft-txrep.md

 strings at a specific character (to separate field and value at `:`).
 Printing field and value is even more trivial.
-This means security-sensitive applications can avoid depending on external libraries for more complicated formats such as JSON or XLM.
+This means security-sensitive applications can avoid depending on external libraries for more complicated formats such as JSON or XML.

 Two special cases (for keys and assets) make the output easier for humans to process by providing compatibility with other tools.